aravind-segu/finalTestProject/docs/mlops-setup.md

 #### Configure Service Principal (SP) permissions
 If the created project uses **Unity Catalog**, we expect a catalog to exist with the name of the deployment target by default.
 For example, if the deployment target is dev, we expect a catalog named dev to exist in the workspace.
-If you want to use different catalog names, please update the target names declared in the[finalTestProject/databricks.yml](../finalTestProject/databricks.yml) file.
+If you want to use different catalog names, please update the target names declared in the `databricks.yml`  file.

 The SP must have proper permission in each respective environment and the catalog for the environments.